Is fasting good for you?

 On the Warrior Diet, the fasting window is longer: 20 hours.

-That could be a toughie for making sure you nourish your body properly (remember the nutrient deficiency risk from earlier?), so we suggest you don’t choose this protocol as your first foray into fasting.
+That could be a toughie for making sure you nourish your body properly (remember the nutrient deficiency risk from earlier?), so that’s why we only recommend it if your doctor has agreed it’s a good choice for you.

 The 5:2 diet

 The 5:2 diet is the one you might have heard of at the gym or around the office.
-It’s quite a popular way to practice IF.
+It’s quite a popular way to practice intermittent fasting.

 With 5:2, you fast two days a week.
 On your fast days, you’ve got 500/600 calories to play with, so it’s not a strict, 0-kcal, 24-hour fast.